 Applications for Medicine are made through the University and Colleges Admissions Service, (UCAS).

-Application should be made for either the standard five-year A100 course or the Graduate Entry four-year A101 MBChB Medicine course.
+Application should be made for either the standard five-year A100 MBChB course or the Graduate Entry four-year A101 MBChB Medicine course.
 Applicants who wish to be considered for both A100 and A101 will need to apply to both courses.

 For entry in 2019 we received over 2000 applications for a total of 306 places.
 Unfortunately, due to the volume of applications we receive we are unable to consider any late applications.
 The UCAS application deadline is 15 October 2019.

 Completing your UCAS form

 You have four choices available for Medical School applications and we encourage you to choose carefully on the basis of the grades that you have obtained or are expected to obtain and the entry requirements of each university.
-Applications that do not meet our minimum academic and UK Clinical Aptitude Test (UKCAT) entry requirements (in the absence of Disrupted Studies) will not be successful.
+Applications that do not meet our minimum academic and University Clinical Aptitude Test (UCAT) entry requirements (in the absence of Disrupted Studies) will not be successful.
 Details of the entry requirements of the Medical Schools in the United Kingdom can be found here.
 Medical courses at different universities are taught differently, and you should choose those institutions whose teaching style matches your learning preference.
 Your fifth choice may be left blank or used to apply for another degree course of your choice, without disadvantaging your application to the University of Sheffield Medical School.
 You may apply for deferred entry if you wish and your application will not be disadvantaged.